Changes to voluntary overtime from 1 April 2026

 Contents

-A comprehensive reform of the voluntary overtime system has been announced, with retroactive effect from 1 April 2026.
-The federal government has opted for a single, uniform framework designed to offer businesses greater flexibility, while employees can count on a clear and tax-efficient system.
-Below, we outline the key elements of this reform.
+The reform of the voluntary overtime system has now been enshrined in law and published in the Belgian Official Gazette.[1]
+The new rules are therefore in place and apply retroactively from 1 April 2026.
+The federal government has opted for a single, uniform framework designed to offer businesses greater flexibility, whilst employees can count on a clear, tax-efficient system.
+We outline the key elements of this reform below.

 A single integrated system: up to 360 hours of voluntary overtime per year for full-time employees

-The current dual system — standard voluntary overtime and so-called ‘recovery’ hours — will be scrapped entirely.
-From now on, an employee will be able to work a maximum of 360 hours of voluntary overtime per calendar year, without the need for a specific reason and without the obligation to grant compensatory rest.
+The former dual system — standard voluntary overtime and so-called ‘recovery’ hours — has been completely scrapped.
+From now on, an employee will be able to work a maximum of 360 hours of voluntary overtime per calendar year without the need for a specific reason and without the obligation to grant compensatory rest.

 Prior written consent remains necessary